convox/convox/docs/deployment/scaling.md

 #### Datadog

+*To use Datadog metrics for autoscaling your rack must be updated to [version 3.9.1](https://github.com/convox/convox/releases/tag/3.9.1) or later.
+You can find your rack's version by running `convox rack -r rackNAME`.
+If you are on an older version, please [update your rack](https://docs.convox.com/management/cli-rack-management/) to use this feature.

 To autoscale based on Datadog metrics you must first have Datadog and the Datadog Cluster Agent installed.
 If you used the `datadog-agent-all-features.yaml` when [configuring Datadog](/integrations/monitoring/datadog/) then you will already have the Datadog Cluster Agent installed.

 You can check your cluster's pods to see what is installed: